arnaudgallou/pakret/README.md

     We used the ‘foo’ package version 1.0.0 (Fastandfurius, Clausus, and Lastopus 2020) to analyse the data.

+    Figures were created using the ‘bar’ package version 0.2.0 (Itisalapsus 2024).

     ## References

     Fastandfurius, Caius, Numerius Clausus, and Marcus Lastopus.
 2020. *Foo:
     Alea Jacta Est*.

+    Itisalapsus, Julius.
+2024. *Bar: Tempus Edax Rerum*.

 Unhappy with the default templates? pakret lets you define your own: